 The role of climate change in Nation Branding strategies

-From the audience’s point of view of the audience, a potential investor may inquire whether a particular Country, Region or City has made a sufficient commitment to address the climate issues (zero emissions and “green” buildings, for example).
+From the audience’s point of view, a potential investor may inquire whether a particular Country, Region or City has made a sufficient commitment to address the climate issues (i.e. zero emissions and “green” buildings).
 This factor may act in favor or against the Country, Region or City Brand and its reputation.
-Exactly like a tourist who should be assured that the place he has chosen to visit is being preserved through sustainable policies so that it can continue to be appreciated in the future.
+In the same breath, a tourist should be assured the place he or she has chosen to visit is being preserved through sustainable policies so that it can continue to appreciate in the future.